Elective

 This series of public talks and debates explores conservation as a process, an ideology, and a field of practice shaped by—and shaping—territory, capital, and politics.
 Rather than treating conservation as a neutral or purely technical endeavor, the series foregrounds its contradictions, contested objectives, and material consequences across diverse socio-spatial contexts, ranging from Berlin, Athens, and Zurich to Nairobi.
 It brings together a range of voices that reflect the multiplicity of conservation practices and collectively engage with their implications.

-The program contributes to contemporary conservation discourse and practice by foregrounding new and emerging actors and by reframing conservation as a social practice of repair—one that is historically grounded, politically engaged, and responsive to specific territorial conditions (Bertling 2016; Arch+ 2023).
+The programme contributes to contemporary conservation discourse and practice by foregrounding new and emerging actors and by reframing conservation as a social practice of repair—one that is historically grounded, politically engaged, and responsive to specific territorial conditions (Bertling 2016; Arch+ 2023).
+Realised during Spring 2026, each session will feature a guest speaker, followed by a discussion with invited respondents and the audience.

 1. Conservation as Restitution